A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Simulation study

-In stage I, we use two dose-toxicity scenarios considered as highly plausible by the principal investigator of the trial \cite{tighiouart2019two}.
-The true dose-toxicity model parameters are presented in Table S2 in the supplementary material, and displayed in Figure \ref{Figure1}.
-We assume that stage II has the same dose-toxicity profile as stage I (i.e., the dose-toxicity profile is constant across stages) \cite{tighiouart2019two,jimenez2020bayesian}.
+In stage I, we construct two dose-toxicity scenarios considered as highly plausible by the principal investigator of the motivating trial \cite{tighiouart2019two,jimenez2021combining}.
+The true dose-toxicity model parameters are presented in Table S2 in the supplementary material, and displayed in Figure \ref{Figure_1}.
+Furthermore, we assume that stage II has the same dose-toxicity profile as stage I (i.e., the dose-toxicity profiles does not vary across patient populations)\cite{tighiouart2019two,jimenez2020bayesian,jiang2021shotgun}.
+The target probability of DLT is $\theta_T = 0.33$.

-For each of the dose-toxicity profiles, we propose two different stage II dose-efficacy profiles that place the dose combination with highest efficacy in different locations.
-Then, to evaluate the benefit of robust sharing of efficacy data across stages, for each stage II dose-efficacy profile, we propose three different stage I dose-efficacy profiles:
+For each of the dose-toxicity scenarios, we consider two different stage II dose-efficacy profiles that place the dose combination with highest efficacy in opposite locations.
+In terms of the stage I dose-efficacy profiles, we consider the following three hypothetical situations:

-\begin{enumerate}[label=\roman*)] \item Stage I dose-efficacy profile 1: This profile exactly matches the stage II dose-efficacy profile.
-For reading purposes, we refer to this profile as ``complete agreement between stage I and stage II dose-efficacy profiles'' or simply as ``complete agreement''.
+\begin{enumerate} \item The stage I and stage II dose-efficacy profiles are perfectly consistent.
+For reading purposes, we refer to this profile as ``complete agreement between stage I and stage II dose-efficacy profiles'' or simply as ``CA'', which is short for ``Complete Agreement''.

-\item Stage I dose-efficacy profile 2: This profile places the dose combination with highest efficacy in the same dose combination as its correspondent stage II dose-efficacy profile but the probabilities of efficacy are different across stages.
-For reading purposes, we refer to this profile as ``partial agreement between stage I and stage II dose-efficacy profiles'' or simply as ``partial agreement''.
+\item The stage I and stage II dose-efficacy profiles point to the same dose combination with highest efficacy, but the probabilities of efficacy are different across stages.
+For reading purposes, we refer to this profile as ``partial agreement between stage I and stage II dose-efficacy profiles'' or simply as ``PA'', which is short for ``Partial Agreement''.

-\item Stage I dose-efficacy profile 3: This profile is completely different with respect to its correspondent stage II dose-efficacy profile and places the dose combination of highest efficacy in a different location.
-For reading purposes, we refer to this profile as ``complete disagreement between stage I and stage II dose-efficacy profiles'' or simply as ``complete disagreement''. \end{enumerate}
+\item The stage I and stage II dose-efficacy profiles are completely different, and place the dose combination with highest efficacy in different locations.
+For reading purposes, we refer to this profile as ``complete disagreement between stage I and stage II dose-efficacy profiles'' or simply as ``CD'', which is short for ``Complete Disagreement''. \end{enumerate}